KumaranElavazhagn/challenge2016/README.md

 ```
 Follow the on-screen prompts to interact with the program.

-## How to Run the .exe file
-To run the executable file (distibuter.exe), follow these steps:

-1. Ensure that both the executable file and the cities.csv file are in the same folder.
-2. Double-click on the executable file (distibuter.exe).
-3. The program will start running, and you can interact with it through the command-line interface.
-4. Follow the on-screen prompts to perform various actions like creating distributors, sub-distributors, checking permissions, and viewing distributor information.

 ## Usage

 To run the program, execute the `main.go` file.
 Upon execution, the program will prompt the user with a menu to select various options: